rubensa/Mattermost-LDAP/README.md

 #### $port
 The port of your database to connect. (ex : 5432 for postgres)
 #### $name
 Database name for oauth server.
 If you use init script make sure to use the same database name. (ex : oauth_db)
 #### $type
 Database type to adapt PDO to your database server.
-Should be mysql or pgsql.
+Should be pgsql.
 #### $username
 Oauth user in the database.
 This user must have right on the oauth database to store oauth tokens.
 If you use init script make sure to use the same database user. (ex : oauth)
 #### $password
 Oauth user password in the database.
 If you use init script make sure to use the same database user. (ex : oauth_secure-pass)

 * LDAP config
 Edit oauth/LDAP/config_ldap.php :
 1. Provide your ldap address and port.
 2. Change the base directory name ($base) and the filter ($filter) to comply with your LDAP configuration.
 3. Change the user ID attribute ($ldap_attribute) to comply with your LDAP configuration (uid, sAMAccountName, email, cn ..).
 4. If necessary, you can provide a LDAP account to allow search in LDAP (only restrictive LDAP).

 #### $hostname
 Your LDAP hostname or LDAP IP, to connect to the LDAP server.